 Yuzawa, who was born in Los Angeles, Calif. to Issei parents Tamasaburo "James" and Bun "Mary," was named after George Washington.
-In 1940, he married Kimiko Hattori, the proprietor of Nippon Produce Market in Los and his family were incarcerated at Santa Anita and at Granada in Colorado.
-After volunteering to serve in the U.S. Army in 1944, Yuzawa was stationed in Tokyo.
+In 1940, he married Kimiko Hattori, the proprietor of Nippon Produce Market in Los Angeles.

 During World War II, Yuzawa